Changes are coming to Find A Grave. See a preview now.

 | || member for 6 years, 1 month, 6 days|

 | [Add to MyFriends]|

 |Bio and Links|

 I grew up in Kansas and moved to California around 1958 and have lived here ever since.
 My ancestry research started out mostly Swedish with some Norwegian.
-Now with about 6,800 people later, it includes many nationalities including Irish and English and Canadian.
+Now with about 11,600 people in my family tree, it includes many nationalities including Irish and English and Canadian.
 I am mostly focused on Kansas (around Vilas and Chanute, where my family grew up), and also Missouri, Nebraska, California, Oregon, Washington and Arizona.

 My Swedish ancestors came over mostly around the 1870's from the mainland and the Island of Gotland and then settled in Kansas.
 My records go back to the 1500's.

 My goal in Find-A-Grave is to provide as much information on a memorial as possible for the benefit of others.
 I use Ancestry.com daily for research and have accumulated a lot of solid info.

 Added by Kim L on Jul 11, 2017 11:20 AM

 |Deborah Heffley||RE: John Whithorne #154744828|

 Thank you for your note and kudos.
 I like to show where there interment is so others will have an easier time locating it.
 A picture is worth a thousand words!